Why do dogs eat grass? It seems to upset dog owners to no end but I see it as a clue. One we should pay attention to.

 I saw grass eating far more often when my dogs ate kibble.
 It has little fiber.
 Dogs can't really digest the fiber in grass but it could help feed to good bacteria in the gut since that's what pre-biotics are.
 Food for the good bacteria needed in the gut for everything from digestion to enhancing the immune system.

 Grass also contains some bacteria so even if your dog throws up after eating it, he could still benefit from the bacteria.
 Again to balance something off in the gut.
 In this case the bacteria is likely in the probiotic category.

 Chlorophyll is the green pigment found in all plants.
 It is very similar

 Chlorophyll helps purify the body by cleansing toxins from the bloodstream.
-It's also a natural cure for bad breath since most chronic bad breath is caused by digestive problems.
+It's also a natural cure for bad breath since most chronic bad breath is caused by digestive problem.

 from Oregon State University (OSU) has found that chlorophyll works

 effectively to block bodily absorption of aflatoxin, a fungal

 mention this study because the majority of dogs are still